 What’s the difference between twin wall drainage and land drainage?

-Twinwall pipe is different to land drain pipe because it is rigid and can not be bent.
+Twinwall pipe is different to land drain pipe and underground drainage supplies because it is rigid and can not be bent.
 The key reason for this is that the pipes come in a variety of sizes and diameters and the bigger they are the heavier they must be in order to support the excess covering placed over it during the backfill process.
 They tend to be bigger because they are more frequently used for industrial based builds.